 What You Can Do

-PETA has been striving to replace animal testing for nearly 40 years, and in combination with our affiliates, we have more scientists working on this issue than any other animal-protection organization in the world.
+PETA has been striving to replace animal testing for nearly 40 years, and in combination with PETA entities worldwide, we have more scientists working on this issue than any other animal-protection organization in the world.

 Help us spare animals from suffering in painful laboratory tests: